 - Other outside financial aid resources are reviewed and handled on a case-by-case basis following any special handling requirements of the funding entity.

-- Summer term financial aid eligibility is determined by enrollment in all sessions (10 week and either 5-week).
-Students enrolled for the second 5 week session who drop their course(s) in the first 5-week session will be treated as a withdrawn student, and subject to the withdrawal calculation, unless they provide a written statement to student financial services indicating their intention to attend courses in the second 5- week session.
+- Summer term financial aid eligibility is determined by enrollment in all sessions (the full 10-week quarter rather than only one 5-week session).
+Students enrolled for the second 5-week session who drop their course(s) in the first 5-week session will be treated as a withdrawn student, and subject to the withdrawal calculation, unless they provide a written statement to student financial services indicating their intention to attend courses in the second 5-week session.

-- After the calculation is completed the appropriate adjustments (if any) are made to the student's financial aid awards and student account.
-Funds are returned in the following order: Stafford, PLUS, PELL, SEOG, HOPE, GTEG, and outside resource funding (as applicable).
+- After the calculation is completed, the appropriate adjustments (if any) are made to the student's financial aid awards and student account.
+Funds are returned in the following order: Direct Loan, PLUS, PELL, SEOG, HOPE, GTEG and outside resource funding (as applicable).

 - Once adjustments are made and funds are returned to the appropriate programs, a letter is sent notifying the student of changes to financial aid and an updated billing statement is sent notifying the student of changes made to the student account.

 - If the student received a refund prior to withdrawing, the student may have to repay some or all of the disbursement, depending on outcome of the calculation.